How God Designed & Created The Earth’s Geological Structure

 The Sun represents God, who is a fire being and a Light too

 The Ark of the Covenant in the Most Holy Place: This seat in the Most Holy Place was to symbolize the center-place, where the Sun sits in Space, beyond our clouds or the Sky.

 However, the golden colour of the Ark on the other hand was a representation of the golden colour of the Sun’s rays or beam of light.

 Moreover, all the other items in the Ark of the Most Holy Place was to represent the Sun’s Nature, benefits, and functions.

 Below, we see what the Sun’s functions, benefits and natures are as far as these items of the Most Holy Place are concerned.

-Thus these laws were represent the power and energy nature of the Sun.
+Thus, these laws were representing the power and energy nature of the Sun.
 Yes, from Space, we know that the Sun gives us energy and power.
 Some of the energies provided by the Sun include radiation energy (light energy), thermal or heat energy, together with life energies.

 b.
 The Book of the Law: The meaning of the law is the same as the one above.
 The Sun is also the law giver or the light-energy- giver and god of all celestial beings (bodies).